ale94mleon/moldrug/docs/source/installation.rst

 .. note::

-    If you have RDKit and Vina already installed you could try with ``pip install moldrug`` directlly.
+    If you have RDKit and Vina already installed you could try with ``pip install moldrug`` directly.
-    But if it is not the case or some version conflicts occurred, think about installed in a isoleated enviroment as it will be show in brief.
+    But if it is not the case or some version conflicts occurred, think about installed in a isolated environment as it will be show in brief.

 Via conda
 ~~~~~~~~~

-We will create a new enveiroment ``conda``:
+We will create a new environment ``conda``:

 .. code-block:: bash